Prevention of Blindness Trust: Activities

 POB Trust organizes free eye camps in remote areas of the country.
 Every camp lasts for 2 to 4 days according to the location.
 During each free eye camp, 1000-3000 patients are screened for cataracts and if diagnosed, they are referred for diagnostic tests including Hepatitis B, C Screening.
 Tests are performed free of cost in the camp.
 After passing these tests patient goes towards surgery, and about 100-300 patients undergo the surgery in three days.
 Cataract surgeries are done with Intraocular lens implantation with a small incision and phacoemulsification.
 Reading glasses and eye drops are also distributed.

-From 2005 to March 2019, the trust has achieved the following milestones: 22 countries in Asia and Africa 730 free eye camps.
-Over 1,418,000 patients were examined and treated.
-Over 203,189 cataract surgeries with lens implantation.
+From 2000 to May 2024, the trust has achieved the following milestones: 22 countries in Asia and Africa 1033 free eye camps.
+Over 27,63,629 patients were examined and treated.
+Over 416,650 cataract surgeries with lens implantation.
 Over 1.9 million pairs of reading glasses were distributed.

 Partners

-POB Trust worked in shared projects with many other organizations like Helping Hand for Relief & Development Pakistan (HHRD-Pakistan), Akhwat, Al Khidmat Foundation, Federation of Islamic Medical Associations Save Vision, Pak Trust UK, Pakistan Islamic Medical Association and with Ministry of Health Pakistan.
+POB Trust worked in shared projects with many other organizations like Helping Hand for Relief & Development Pakistan (HHRD-Pakistan),paktrust.org, Akhuwat, Al Khidmat Foundation, Federation of Islamic Medical Associations Save Vision, Pakistan Islamic Medical Association and with Ministry of Health Pakistan.